-In the prior financial year we adopted the Quoted Companies Alliance's (QCA) Corporate Governance Code for small and mid-size quoted companies, which the Board considers the most appropriate for the size and structure of the Group.
-The Board annually reviews its Corporate Governance policies and procedures, these were last reviewed on 18 June 2020.
+The Group has adopted the Quoted Companies Alliance's (QCA) Corporate Governance Code for small and mid-size quoted companies, which the Board considers the most appropriate for the size and structure of the Group.
 More information can be found in the Governance Report section of this report and our website.